 From A Blessing for the Senses by John O’Donohue in his Anam Ċara

-Chocolate Chunk Cookies (gluten + dairy-free), makes about 24
+Chocolate Chip Cookies (gluten + dairy-free), makes about 24

 1 2/3 cups / 200 grams gf all-purpose flour